roman-milk/roman-milk.github.io/shauna-williams-slut-mommy.md

  Amazing how your life can change at the hands of a misogyny genius like Pops.

  Obviously Cletus being the great joiner-inner, volunteered to yank the cock socket around by her flaps until they reached her knees and it was just as Cletus made his generous offer, with a mouthful of cherry pie, I might add, that slut-mommy rang me excitedly to tell me that her nipples had begun leaking milk.
-Report_Story #1